 TV Journalism Placements in Mongolia with Projects Abroad

+The television industry in Mongolia is a highly competitive one, with over 90 local TV channels in the country.
 With cuttings and tapes to bring home, a journalism placement in Mongolia is an interesting way to add something extra to your portfolio.

 "My two placements were great.
 Zula and my two project supervisors took into account the fact that I had minimal journalism experience, but also respected my wishes to be as independent as possible.
 I felt so empowered by the support and space they gave me.
 With that support and space I was able to produce content that I'm truly proud of. "